DeltaTangoFoxtrot/FLAAS-dotnet/README.md

 Dot Net port of Facebook Link as a Service

 ## Usage
 There are 3 main routes available in the FLAAS implementation.

 The first is an index which displays a link to documentation.
 The second is a POST to any subdirectory on the domain.
 The third is a corresponding GET to any subdirectory on the domain.

+Subdirectories can be any valid HTTP url, such as "/about", "/wiki/en/banana#controvery", "/article?id=1234567"

 ### "/" GET
 Retrieves a link to this repository.